dremio/dremio-cloud-tools/charts/dremio_v2/README.md

 ## What to do next

 Now that you've installed the Dremio Helm chart, you can get the HTTP addresses for connecting to Dremio's UI, connecting to Dremio from BI tools via JDBC/ODBC, and for connecting to Dremio from BI tools via Apache Arrow Flight.
+See below for additional information.

 ### Getting the HTTP address for connecting to the Dremio UI